 - Security and fraud go hand in hand, where one is weak, the other is strong.
 This is especially true when it comes to online fraudulent activity.

-- Use risk analytics to identify anomalies, spot red flags and strengthen detection measures
+- Use risk analytics to identify anomalies, spot red flags, and strengthen detection measures

-- Regular auditing your processes can identify the risk for new fraud techniques and gaps in your ability to detect fraud.
+- Regular auditing of your processes can identify the risk for new fraud techniques and gaps in your ability to detect fraud.

 - Safeguard your credit card transactions with secure payment methods to avoid payment fraud